AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 In this case, LVD1 and LVD2 are used.
 LVD1 is a system low-level voltage detector that ensures that a reset occurs with guaranteed RAM0 retention.
 Also, LVD1 is used to detect a VDDD supply voltage drop.
 In addition, the user application starts by checking LVD2.
 LVD2 is used to check whether the VDDD supply voltage has recovered by setting the rising trip point.

-In Figure 5, when the VDDD drops, the interrupt routine is called.
-Then, the interrupt routine checks the RAM0 status, RETAINED mode setting, and software reset setting (reset generation).
+In Figure 5 , when the VDDD drops, the interrupt routine is called.
+Then, the interrupt routine checks the RAM0 status, the RETAINED mode setting, and software reset setting (reset generation).
 After the reset is completed, ensure that VDDD is rising with the LVD2 detection method, and resume normal operation.

 Use case

-This section explains how to configure the reset using LVD interrupt based on a use case using the Sample Driver Library (SDL).
-The code snippets in this application note are part of SDL.
+This section explains how to configure the reset using the LVD interrupt, based on a use case using the Sample Driver Library (SDL).
+The code snippets in this application note are a part of the SDL.
 See Other references for the SDL.

 SDL has a configuration part and a driver part.
 The configuration part mainly configures the parameter values for the desired operation.
 The driver part configures each register based on the parameter values in the configuration part.
 This sample program shows for CYT2B7 series.